-High ratings combined with critical acclaim caught Fox’s attention and a remake is on the cards for US audiences (starring David Tennant) next year.
-While we eagerly wait the second series (scheduled to begin production in 2014), there’s more Dorset based drama to feast on the small screen.
+When Broadchurch hit our screens earlier this year it caused a nationwide sensation.
+High ratings combined with critical acclaim caught Fox’s attention and a remake starring David Tennant is on the cards for US audiences next year.
+While we eagerly await the second series (scheduled to begin production in 2014), there’s more Dorset based drama to feast on the small screen.